shawnyu5/fragments/submission/lab_2/README.md

 Authentication and Authorization are a complicated dance, involving redirects, access codes, tokens, etc. We could write code to do it all manually, but it's hard to get right, and a waste of time for everyone to implement manually.

-In order to simplify connecting our web app to our Cognito User Pool and Hosted UI, we'll use the Amazon [aws-amplify](https://www.npmjs.com/package/aws-amplify) JavaScript SDK, which includes an `auth` module.
+In order to simplify connecting our web app to our Cognito User Pool and Hosted UI, we'll use Amazon's [aws-amplify](https://www.npmjs.com/package/aws-amplify) JavaScript SDK, which includes an `auth` module.

+> NOTE: The [aws-amplify](https://www.npmjs.com/package/aws-amplify) SDK includes all kinds of features we won't use.
+The docs discuss lots of setup and configuration we don't need to do, since we're only using Cognito.

 40. In your `fragments-ui` web app's root folder, run the following command: